simonmichael/hledger/hledger/hledger.m4.md

 This manual is for hledger's command line interface, version _version_.
 It also describes the concepts and file formats common to all hledger programs.
-You can read it on hledger.org, or as an info xmanual or man page on your system.
+You can read it on hledger.org, or as an info manual or man page on your system.
 It is detailed and not entirely linear, so you should feel free to skip ahead / read just the parts you need.

 m4_dnl Include the standard description: